euctrl-pru/website/references/acronym/star.md

 ---
 # {{ page.title }}

-A Standard Instrument Departure Route is a standard ATS route identified in an instrument departure procedure by which aircraft should proceed from take-off phase to the en-route phase.
+A Standard Arrival Route is a standard ATS route identified in an approach procedure by which aircraft should proceed from the en-route phase to an initial approach fix.

 ## See Also